Here’s a space for you to find out a bit more about me!

 Backing my body hasn’t come naturally OR easily to me.
 For many years, I did the opposite…I was at war with my body.
 As a child and in my early teens, I accepted my body for everything it was.
 I never thought about what it ‘wasn’t’, or what I wanted it ‘to be’.
 It existed, and I lived in it.
 As I wrote in a blog post once…

 Unhappiness in my first year of University led to a desperate attempt to regain control of my newfound miserable existence.
 Ironically, the opposite happened and I lost control of everything.
-Diagnosed with Anorexia Nervosa aged 19, I spent the next 7 years in and out of hospitals, up and down in health.
-I was searching for ‘purpose’, searching for recovery, and overall desperately searching for the little ol’ ‘me’ I’d lost somewhere along the way.
+Diagnosed with Anorexia Nervosa aged 19, I spent the next 7 years in and out of hospitals, up and down in health and happiness.
+I was searching for ‘purpose’, searching for ‘recovery’, and overall desperately searching for the little ol’ ‘me’ I’d lost somewhere along the way.

 Within my Eating Disorder, I struggled with compulsive exercise.
 Movement was painful, movement was punitive, and most of all movement was a means to an end.
 I grew up in the 90’s; diet culture was all we knew, Barbie was whom we aspired to, and calories were there to be counted.